 Shropshire Holiday July 2007 - page 3

-On our final Shropshire page we took a ride on the Welshpool &
+Finally in Shropshire we took a ride on the delightful

-Llanfair Caereinion narrow gauge steam railway through mid Wales and
+Welshpool & Llanfair Caereinion narrow gauge steam railway through

-Working Farm near Church Stretton.
-On the way home we called in to
+Farm near Church Stretton.
+On the way home we checked out

 Mahorall Farm Cider near Cleehill.